Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Fitting hyperparameters

 Below we provide an algorithm for the evaluation of moments of posteriors (\ref{450}) in which the covariance function depends on two parameters -- the amplitude and the timescale -- that are fit from the data and priors.
 We describe the algorithm for the model

 where $k$ is a squared exponential kernel

 and $\alpha$, $\sigma$, and $\ell$ are given priors

 where $\cN^+(\mu, \sigma^2)$ denotes the normal distribution $\cN(\mu, \sigma^2)$ restricted to the non-negative reals.
 We note that the numerical efficiency of the following algorithm does not depend on the covariance function being in the squared exponential family, nor does it depend on the particular choices of priors.
 The algorithm we describe is a generalization of Algorithm 1 in \cite{greeng1}, which provides a numerical method for computing posterior moments of Bayesian linear regression models.
-That numerical scheme performs quadrature over a low dimensional space after analytically marginalizing the regression coefficients.
+Algorithm 1 of~\cite{greeng1} performs quadrature over a low dimensional space after analytically marginalizing the regression coefficients.

 In the following algorithm we compute posterior moments of a Bayesian Gaussian process regression model by first discretizing the timescale hyperparameter $\ell$ with Gaussian nodes.
-We then use the tools of \cite{greeng1} to compute the posterior mean, for each $\ell_i$, of a Gaussian process with fixed time scale, $\ell_i$, with Bayesian fitting of the hyperparameters $\alpha$ and $\sigma$.
+We then use the tools of \cite{greeng1} to compute the posterior mean and covariance, for each $\ell_i$.

+\begin{algorithm0} [Reduced-rank Bayesian inference] \, \begin{enumerate} \item Construct $n$ Gaussian nodes $\ell_i$ and weights $w_i$ on the interval $(0.02, 1.0)$ that will be used to discretize the kernel hyperparameter $\ell$. \item For each $\ell_i$ compute the KL-expansion corresponding to kernel $k$ with timescale $\ell_i$ via Algorithm~\ref{a1} and construct matrix $\mtx{X}_\ell$ of (\ref{745}).
+Note that for all $\alpha$, KL-expansions are identical up to a multiplicative constant. \item Use Algorithm 1 of \cite{greeng1} to compute moments of $\vct{\beta}, \vct{\alpha}, \vct{\sigma}$ with respect to density $q(\ell_i, \beta, \alpha, \sigma)$ (see (\ref{450})) where $\ell_i$ is held fixed. \item Convert conditional moments of $\vct{\beta}$ from the space of coefficients in a KL-expansion to coefficients of a Legendre expansion. \item Use conditional moments ($\ell_i$ fixed) to compute posterior moments of $q$.
+First moments of the weight space posterior are given in Legendre coefficients by